nesseratious/AR-Navigation/README.md

 </p>

 If you want to opt-out of this behavior and hide all navigation arrows that are behind the walls, you can do so by adding built-in unreals function LineTraceByChannel to the Arrow class blueprint, where the start point will be player's camera and the endpoint will be world location of the Arrow instance.
 Depending on whether the arrow instance was hit or not, you can call SetVisibility function to hide or unhide the arrow.
-Do not call LineTraceByChannel every frame as this will degrade performance.
-Put it on a timer to call only 5 times per second, you can do so by wiring a CustomEvent to your function and adding a built-in function SetTimerByFunctionName with your CustomEvent name.
 The visualization of such algorithm would look like this:

 <p align="center">
   <img src="https://github.com/nesseratious/AR-Navigation-Documentation/blob/master/Images/111.png" />